Badger's Quay

-Badger's Quay is a Canadian town in the province of Newfoundland and Labrador.
+Badger's Quay is a neighborhood located within the Town of New-Wes-Valley in Newfoundland and Labrador.

 Located on Bonavista Bay, it had a population of 611 in 1956.
 Its name was referred to as Badger's Bay in early census data.
 The name "badger" probably named after the community of Badger in Shropshire, England.
 Badger's Quay is not to be confused with the town of Badger, an inland lumbering community which was named after a river that was thought to flow into Badgers Bay.